 - Khalsa Secondary Academy

-- St Michael’s Catholic School
+- St Michael’s Catholic School (including the Aylesbury satellite)

 - Sir Thomas Fremantle School

 We use straight line distance for admission purposes.
 This is the distance from your child’s Normal Home Address, as set out by Ordnance Survey, to the nearest open school gate available for pupils to use.
 We use a computerised system to measure straight line distance.

 The point we measure to at your child’s address is determined by the Ordnance Survey AddressBase which is an Ordnance Survey data product that provides a National Grid coordinate and a unique reference for each postal address in Great Britain that is on the Royal Mail’s Post Office Address File.

 This is different to the shortest walking route which is used for transport purposes – more information is in the School Transport Policy and Guidance.

 Where Service families or families of other Crown Servants are posted to the area, we will allocate school places in advance of the move if an official government letter declaring the relocation date and intended address is provided.